scylladb/scylladb/docs/using-scylla/cdc/cdc-stream-generations.rst

    (1 rows)

-This generation's timestamp is ``17:00:43 UTC time`` (timestamp columns in Scylla always show the timestamp as a UTC time-date), which is a little more than a minute later compared to the node's startup time (which was ``16:59:35 UTC time``).
+This generation's timestamp is ``17:00:43 UTC time`` (timestamp columns in ScyllaDB always show the timestamp as a UTC time-date), which is a little more than a minute later compared to the node's startup time (which was ``16:59:35 UTC time``).

 If you then immediately create a CDC-enabled table and attempt to make an insert: